 Savoury Biscuits: Try Ritz (like Jatz but vegan), Paradise make a few including Sesame & Poppy Crackers and Soy & Linseed Cracker Snacks.

 Jelly: Most jellies contain gelatin (made from ground up bits of bone, skin, and other icky stuff).
 But there are some that aren't.
-Try Aeroplane Jelly's Quick Set jelly—gelatin free!
+Look out for Vitarium gelatine-free jelly and Macro vegan jelly.

 Custard: Foster Clarke's Custard Powder is egg-free and tastes great!

 Cake Mixes: Farmland Butter Cake Mix, Green's Chocolate Pantry Pack Muffins, Green's Lemon Drizzle Cake, Healtheries Simple Baking Mix.